-This fast-paced two hour seminar will provide you with “what you need to know” about the changes to the Title IX regulations, and will help you identify potential risk, implement preventative measures, equip you to intervene in, respond to, and remediate incidents of sex-based discrimination and harassment.
-During our time together we’ll discuss such questions as:
+This fast-paced two hour seminar will provide you with a refresher about “what you need to know” about the Title IX regulations, update you on the status of the proposed revisions to these regulations, provide practical tips for conducting Title IX investigations, and will help you identify potential risk, implement preventative measures, equip you to intervene in, respond to, and remediate incidents of sex-based discrimination and harassment.

 Alison M. Minutelli

 Alison joined Wadleigh Starr in 2005.
 Her primary practice area is in the field of school law, and she represents school districts throughout the state on a variety of issues, including federal and state special education law and general education matters.
 She advises school districts on all aspects of Title IX compliance and is the author and co-author of numerous articles in the field of school law.
 Alison has also lectured on numerous topics within the field of school law, including, but not limited to, Title IX, special education, Section 504 and other anti-discrimination laws, FERPA, and the Right-to-Know law.
 Alison is a member of the New Hampshire Bar Association and the New Hampshire Council of School Attorneys.
 She currently serves as the President of the New Hampshire Council of School Attorneys.